The Spiderwick Chronicles (film): Plot

 In 1928, Arthur Spiderwick writes a field guide about the many fairies he has encountered.
 After finishing the Book, he hides it away for fear of Mulgarath, a shapeshifting ogre who plans to use the Book's secrets for evil.

-Eighty years later, recently divorced Helen Grace inherits and moves into the abandoned Spiderwick estate with her children, daughter Mallory and twin sons Jared and Simon.
-Jared is angry about the move and would rather live with his father, Richard Grace.
+Eighty years later, recently divorced Helen Grace inherits and moves into the abandoned Spiderwick estate with her children, 13-year-old daughter Mallory and 12-year-old twin sons Jared and Simon.
+Jared is angry about the move and would rather live with his father in New York.
 After uncovering a hidden dumbwaiter, Jared discovers Arthur's study where he finds the Field Guide.
-When Jared explains his discovery of the Book and the existence of magical creatures, his family doesn't believe him.

-The next morning, Jared meets a brownie named Thimbletack, who is initially angry with Jared for having opened the book that Thimbletack was supposed to be protecting from Mulgarath.
-Jared placates him with crackers and honey, and Thimbletack gives Jared a holed stone that allows Jared to see the normally invisible faeries by looking through it.
+When Jared explains his discovery of the Book and the existence of magical creatures, his family does not believe him.
+The next morning, Jared meets a brownie named Thimbletack, who is initially angry with Jared for having opened the book that he needed to protect from Mulgarath.
+Jared placates him with crackers and honey, and Thimbletack gives Jared a holed stone that allows Jared to see the normally invisible fairies by looking through it.

 Thimbletack tells him about the protective mushroom circle surrounding the house.

-Jared then witnesses Simon's abduction by goblins, led by Redcap.
-Simon is taken to the goblins' campsite where he is confronted by Mulgarath who is disguised as an old man.
-Jared sneaks into the campsite to save him where he meets Hogsqueal, a hobgoblin, who gives Jared the ability to see faeries without the stone by spitting in his eyes so that he can help him get revenge on Mulgarath for killing his family.
-Mulgarath releases Simon so he can fetch the Book for him.
-Jared finds Simon and both fight over the Book before they are chased by the goblins.
-The twins flee back to the house, and Mallory, upon almost being ambushed by the goblins, which cause her to realize Jared was right, fights them off with her fencing sabre.
+Jared witnesses Simon's abduction by goblins, led by Redcap.
+Simon is taken to the goblins' campsite where he is confronted by Mulgarath, disguised as an old man.
+Jared sneaks into the campsite where he meets Hogsqueal, a hobgoblin, who gives Jared the ability to see faeries without the stone by spitting in his eyes so he can help him get revenge on Mulgarath for killing his family.
+Mulgarath releases Simon so he can fetch the book for him.
+Jared finds Simon and both fight over the book before they are chased by the goblins.
+The twins flee back to the house, and Mallory fights them off with her fencing sabre.

-After failing to try and burn the Book due to a protective spell over it, the children decide to visit Arthur's daughter, their great-aunt Lucinda Spiderwick, for advice.
-While Simon distracts the goblins, Mallory and Jared, taking the Book with, escape through an underground tunnel.
-Chased by a troll sent by Redcap, they narrowly escape when it is struck and killed by an oncoming truck.
+The children decide to visit Arthur's daughter, their great-aunt Lucinda Spiderwick, for advice.
+While Simon distracts the goblins, Mallory and Jared escape through an underground tunnel.
+Chased by a mole troll sent by Redcap, they narrowly escape when it is struck and killed by an oncoming truck.
 Jared and Mallory meet the elderly Lucinda in the psychiatric hospital where she lives, surrounded by sprites.
-She tells the children that they need to find her father and have him destroy the Book and that, for eighty years, Arthur has been held captive by the sylphs.
-At that moment, Redcap and his goblins attack them through the window and manage to tear off several pages from the Book before being driven off.
-Among the stolen pages, Mulgarath is pleased to find information on how to break the protective circle.
+She tells the children that they need to find her father and have him destroy the book and that, for eighty years, Arthur has been held captive by the sylphs.
+At that moment, Redcap and his goblins attack them through the window and manage to tear off several pages from the book before being driven off.
+Among the stolen pages, Mulgarath is pleased to find information on how to break the protective circle and plans to create a potion in order to do so during the night of a full moon.